Lennar Data Engineer Salary | $90K-$149K+ | Levels.fyi

 The median Data Engineer compensation in United States package at Lennar totals $100K per year.
-View the base salary, stock, and bonus breakdowns for Lennar's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Lennar's total compensation packages.
 Last updated: 10/7/2025

 Company